 I tried out something new recently.
 Actually it was something old as well.
 Back in my teens I enthusiastically but inexpertly taught myself to embroider.
 I enjoyed my efforts but really never got very good at it, and eventually I put it aside.

 Over the decades, I’ve continued to appreciate embroidery and other needlework without trying to create any of my own.
 Then I learned that my friend, fiber artist and founder of Creative + Mindful, Stephanie Dyke, was holding a 4-hour introductory class on making small embroidered patches.
 “I want to do that!”
 I thought, and I signed up immediately.

 Stephanie is a masterful teacher, as well as an expert in her craft.
 She made us all feel welcome, respected, understood and supported.
 Even I felt totally at ease as the least experienced and most inept participant in the room!
 By the end of the class we had all connected with one another, and had gotten a good start on our projects.

 How, I asked myself, did she manage to create an environment in which I felt relaxed, open and excited to finally learn how to embroider?
 It could well have been otherwise.
 I could have felt awkward, tense, and self conscious.
 Each of us who attended the workshop left it having made a good start on the patches we wanted to create.

 The characteristics of relationship-based, reflective practice are: mutual and shared goals; open communication; respect for individuals; sensitivity to context; commitment to growth and learning; commitment to reflection; and high professional standards.
-I wrote about these characteristics here, if you’d like to read more about it.
+I wrote about relationship-based organizations here, if you’d like to read more about it.